Pttn/rieMiner/README.md

 ## Miscellaneous

 Unless the weather is very cold, I do not recommend to overclock a CPU for mining, unless you can do that without increasing noticeably the power consumption.
-My 2700X computer would draw much, much more power at 4 GHz/1.2875 V instead of 3.7 GHz/1.08125 V, which is certainly absurd for a mere 8% increase.
 To get maximum efficiency, you might want to find the frequency with the best performance/power consumption ratio (which could also be obtained by underclocking the processor).

 If you can, try to undervolt the CPU to reduce power consumption, heat and noise.